 Genetic Home Reference: https://ghr.nlm.nih.gov/condition/gaucher-disease

 The Gaucher Registry (sponsored by Sanofi Genzyme) is the world's largest cooperative observational study on Gaucher disease.
 The International Collaborative Gaucher Group (ICGG) established the registry in 1991 as a longitudinal database tracking outcomes of routine clinical practice.
-Since its approval, the clinical data has been collected data on over 6,000 patients with Gaucher.
+Since its approval, the clinical data has been collected on over 6,000 patients with Gaucher disease.
 All patients with a confirmed diagnosis of Gaucher disease are eligible for inclusion.
 By enrolling patients in the registry, participating physicians have the ability to receive patient-specific reports to monitor disease status and access to information on current treatment guidelines and practice patterns.

 Since 1991, enrollment in the Gaucher Registry has grown steadily with increased numbers of physicians submitting data on more patients from a larger number of countries around the world.
 The participation of so many physicians, healthcare advocates and patients has enabled the Gaucher Registry to help change the perspective and management of Gaucher disease.